QuantLet/DataGenerationForCausalInference/README.md

 Published in: Masterthesis 'Causal Inference using Machine Learning'

-Description: Generates synthetic data to apply simulations for causal inference
+Description: Generates synthetic data in form of a partial linear model to apply simulations for causal inference estimation.
+The parameter of interest is the treatment or uplift effect for a binary treatment assignment.

-Keywords: synthetic data, causal inference, simulation, data generation,
+Keywords: synthetic data, causal inference, simulation, data generation, partial linear model, treatment effect, uplift, high-dimensional

 Author: Daniel Jacob